-The objective of this Chapter is to outline the requirements for communications systems to be carried by MASS, as required for compliance with IMO instruments and for control of the vessel.
+The objective of this Chapter is to outline the requirements for communications systems to be carried by MASS, as required for compliance with IMO instruments and for command and control of the MASS.

-- 8.2.1 MASS will be heavily dependent on communications systems for control and monitoring of the vessel, irrespective of any existing regulatory requirements for carrying radio-communications systems. - 8.2.2 RF communications requirements for MASS will include the following: - GMDSS compatibility; - Communications for Control System Monitoring and Input.
+- 9.2.1 MASS will be heavily dependent on communications systems for control and monitoring of the MASS, irrespective of any existing regulatory requirements for carrying radio-communications systems. - 9.2.2 RF communications requirements for MASS will include the following: - GMDSS compatibility; - Communications for Control System Monitoring and Input.

-8.3 GMDSS Requirements
+9.3 GMDSS REQUIREMENTS

-- 8.3.1 The application of SOLAS Chapter IV (Radiocommunications) is to cargo ships of 300 gross tonnage and upwards on international voyages.
-These SOLAS requirements are therefore not applicable to the majority of vessels within the application of this Code. - 8.3.2 The Merchant Shipping (Radio Installations) Regulations (SI 1998 No. 2070) require cargo ships of 300 gross tonnage and upwards on domestic voyages to carry a GMDSS radio installation as described in the regulations.
-MASS of 300 gross tonnage and upwards should therefore comply with these regulations. - 8.3.3 There are no requirements for ships under 300 gross tonnage, although any ship using the frequencies of the GMDSS are bound by the requirements of the ITU Radio Regulations.
-Guidance can be found in the Code for the construction, machinery, equipment, stability, operation, manning, examination, certification and maintenance of vessels of up to 24 metres load line length which are in commercial use for the carriage of cargo and/or not more than 12 passengers or neither cargo nor passengers; and pilot boats (the Brown Code). - 8.3.4 The radio equipment to be carried depends on the area of operation.
-The minimum and recommended radio equipment is given in Table 8.1. - 8.3.5 The controller of the MASS while operating should be capable of receiving, interpreting and acting upon information transmitted via the following communications channels: - Where practicable on VHF channel 16; - On VHF DSC channel 70; - If fitted with an MF installation, on DSC 2187.5 kHz;
+- 9.3.1 The application of SOLAS Chapter IV (Radiocommunications) is to cargo ships of 300 gross tonnage and upwards on international voyages.
+These SOLAS requirements are therefore not generally applicable to the majority of MASS within the application of this Code. - 9.3.2 The Merchant Shipping (Radio Installations) Regulations (SI 1998 No. 2070) require cargo ships of 300 gross tonnage and upwards on domestic voyages to carry a GMDSS radio installation as described in the regulations.
+MASS of 300 gross tonnage and upwards should therefore comply with these regulations. - 9.3.3 There are no requirements for ships under 300 gross tonnage, although any ship using the frequencies of the GMDSS are bound by the requirements of the ITU Radio Regulations.
+Guidance can be found in the Code for the construction, machinery, equipment, stability, operation, manning, examination, certification and maintenance of MASS of less than 24 metres load line length which are in commercial use for the carriage of cargo and/or not more than 12 passengers or neither cargo nor passengers; and pilot boats (MGN 280). - 9.3.4 The radio equipment to be carried depends on the capabilities of the MASS and the area of operation.
+The minimum and recommended radio equipment is given in Table 9-1. - 9.3.5 The controller of the MASS while operating should, when practicable, be capable of receiving, interpreting and acting upon information transmitted via the following communications channels: - Where practicable on VHF channel 16; - On VHF DSC channel 70; - If fitted with an MF installation, on DSC 2187.5 kHz;

-- If fitted with a satellite installation, with enhanced group calling; - For broadcasts of Maritime Safety Information e.g. by NAVTEX. - 8.3.6 The controller of the MASS should hold a certificate of competence for distress and safety radiocommunications (e.g. GMDSS Short Range Certificate or Long Range Certificate as appropriate).
+- If fitted with a satellite installation, with enhanced group calling; - For broadcasts of Maritime Safety Information e.g. by NAVTEX. - 9.3.6 The controller of the MASS should hold a certificate of competence for distress and safety radiocommunications (e.g. GMDSS Short Range Certificate or Long Range Certificate as appropriate).

-Table 8.1: Communication Equipment requirements for MASS
+Table 9-1: Communication Equipment requirements for MASS

 Area Category 6 (up to 3 nm) 3,4,5 (up to 20 nm) 2 (up to 60 nm) 1 (up to 150 nm)

-VHF radio installation with DSC R М М М
+VHF radio installation with DSC R R R R

-MF radio installation with DSC or a satellite installation R М М М
+MF radio installation with DSC or a satellite installation R R R R

 NAVTEX receiver R R

 EPIRB R М

 Search and Rescue locating device R R М

-Hand-held waterproof VHF radio M M M M
+Hand-held waterproof VHF radio (if vessel is manned) М М M М

 M = Minimum R = Recommended